-If we look down at our phones, keep our voice at a monotone and don’t make eye contact most people will not enjoy having a conversation with us and feel that we are resentful of the time we have spent with them.
-However, if we look at people’s faces, smile, and engage in the conversation with confidence, people feel happier and secure that we want to be in their company.
+If we look down at our phones, keep our voice at a monotone, and don’t make eye contact, most people will not enjoy having a conversation with us and feel that we are resentful of our time with them.
+However, if we look at people’s faces, smile, and engage in the conversation with confidence, people feel happier and secure than we want to be in their company.

 Things to try: